Table of Contents

 dependency lines (of the form target:

-) the variables are expanded at load
+dependencies) the variables are expanded at load

 time.